agyenes/riskCategories/README.md

 ## Usage

-* Go the the list of custom fields.
+- Go the the list of custom fields.
-* Find the *Prioritization Custom Field* custom field.
+- Find the _Risk category_ custom field.
-* Click the *more* menu, and then select *Associate to Screens*.
+- Click the _more_ menu, and then select _Associate to Screens_.
-* Check the screens you want to use the field on, and then click *Update*.
+- Check the screens you want to use the field on, and then click _Update_.

 ## Documentation

 The app consists of one custom field defined in the `manifest.yml` file.
 The custom field's view is implemented by the `renderFieldView` function defined in `/src/index.jsx`.
 The custom field's editing experience is implemented by the `renderFieldEdit` function defined in `/src/index.jsx`.

 ## License